camunda/camunda-bpm-assert/README.md

 **3.** Start using the assertions in your **test methods**

-You now have access to all the Camunda BPM assertions.
+You now have access to all the Camunda Platform assertions.
 Assuming you want to assert that your process instance is actually **started**, **waiting** at a specific **user task** and that task should yet be **unassigned**, but waiting to be assigned to a user of a specific group, just write:

 ```groovy
 assertThat(processInstance).isStarted()